 Overview

 C. gattii is a fungus.
 It can infect human and animal lungs and nervous systems.
 Until 1999, it was found only in tropical and subtropical regions.
 The fungus has since spread.
 It is now endemic along the Pacific Coast.
-Over 170 cases have occurred in British Columbia, Canada.
-Fifty-two cases have occurred in Washington.
+This infection is rare, but since 1999 it has emerged in British Columbia and the Pacific Northwest.
+In Washington state, there are 1–9 cases identified each year.

 The incubation period is long and variable.
 It can range from 2 to 14 months.
 Symptoms cover a wide spectrum and are generally nonspecific.
 Up to 20% of cases result in fungal meningitis.